kermitdafrog8/tde-slackbuilds/README.md

 [3] The Misc directory contains SlackBuilds for software that might already be installed from other sources.
 Please check because any misc builds selected here could overwrite them.

 [4] The README for a [native build for Raspberry Pi3](./README-Raspberry-Pi3.md) is out-of-date and cross compiling is a better option.

+[5] The options for including features into any build are detailed in the *.SlackBuild - under `../configure` or `cmake -D*`.
+Those chosen in these scripts are a selection which work for my builds, so if your installation requires a different set of options, the *.SlackBuild should be edited for the option[s] required.

 ---